 17. Align the handguard properly and slide it over the barrel and gas block until it’s against the top of the receiver.
 Install the anti-slide plate and put a little blue Loc-Tite on the set screws.
-Using a torque wrench screwdriver install the set screws with 20 to 30 ft lbs of torque.
+Using a torque wrench screwdriver install the set screws with 20 to 30 in-lbs of torque.
+Max 45 in-lbs.

 18. That’s it, folks.
 Reinstall your muzzle device, and put your gun back together.
 Your handguard is installed and you are ready to go.
 The handguard has built-in anti-rotation points and it shouldn’t budge.